-I disclosure, if any.
-In addition, the truthfulness and accuracy of each the Contractor understands and agrees tification and disclosure, if any.
-Signature of Contractor's Author ized Official Printed Name and Title of Contra actor's Authorized Official Date
+statement of its certification and disclose , certifies or affirms the truthfulness and accuracy of each ure, if any.
+In addition, the Contractor understands and agrees t seq., apply to this certification and disclosure, if any.
+Signature of Contractor's Authorized Office cial Printed Name and Title of Contractor's A uthorized Official

+Date